 INPUT and DATA

-argument suffix characters (colon or underscore) have no effect on DATA statement contains a comma-separated list of arguments, these arguments are supplied in order to multiple invocations of the INPUT
+The length argument suffix characters (colon or underscore) have no effect on DATA statement input.

+If a DATA statement contains a comma-separated list of arguments, these arguments are supplied in order to multiple invocations of the INPUT statement.

 The following example displays the input prompt and pauses ten seconds for user input:

 PRINT "Input the person's last name" INPUT namevar,16 FOR 100 IF namevar="" PRINT "No name input" ELSE PRINT "Last name (max 16 chars) ":namevar

 The following example positions the input prompt using the @(col,row) clause, then takes an input of any length to variable namevar.
 If you press the Enter key or timeout without supplying any user input, namevar retains the default value "ANONYMOUS".

 The following example takes input data from the DATA statement.
 At each iteration INPUT takes the next DATA value.
 Note that in this program INPUT takes a maximum of 5 characters, regardless of the length of each DATA value; each iteration advances to the next DATA value.
 This program does not pause for user input.
 However, if the FOR loop iterated one more time, the fifth INPUT would prompt the user:

 DATA "Adams","Bean","Clarkenwell","Davis" FOR i=1 TO 4 INPUT namevar,5 PRINT "Last name (max 16 chars) ":namevar NEXT